 Quantity B: 600

-Find the maximum and minimum possible values for Quantity A, and then solve the question.
+Find the minimum and maximum possible values for Quantity A, then answer the question.

 Answer: Quantity B is greater